A live, interactive workshop to help animal welfare professionals + volunteers tap into Moments of Empathic Delight as a sustainable resource!

 During the workshop, you’ll be invited to participate in:

-You can always participate at your own comfort level, but this is not a passive webinar you can watch later or multitask through.
+You can always participate at your own comfort level, but this is not a passive webinar to watch later or multitask through.

 The value comes from being present with yourself and other animal welfare professionals in the moment.